 In the area of Budget Allocations, it was reported that the Department was requesting \$101 Million and that 47% of said amount was derived from the General Fund.
 Ms. Martin stated that the Department was also responsible for managing Restricted Funds totaling \$9.3 She noted that the FY 2016 Budget was \$23 Million more than the FY 2015 Million.
-Budget and was due to the realignment of the Edwards Aquifer Program under the Parks Ms. Martin provided an overview of Funding Allocations by Division and Department. spoke on Efficiencies and Mandates.
-In the area of Efficiencies, it was reported that the Department proposed redirecting 3 Vacant Full-Time Positions and that funds would be used to support Trail Safety along the Hardberger Parks Trailway.
+Budget and was due to the realignment of the Edwards Aquifer Program under the Parks Ms. Martin provided an overview of Efficiencies and reported that the Department.
+Department proposed redirecting 3 Vacant Full-Time Positions and that funds would be used to support Trail Safety along the Hardberger Parks Trailway.
 Another Efficiency detailed was moving one Full-Time Position to the City's Cemetery Division and that said Staff Member would manage Cemetery Contracts.
 In the area of Mandates, it was noted that \$1.4 Million was proposed to fund 9 new Positions, maintain and operate Trailways, and develop new Parks with various amenities.
 Additionally, 4 new Positions would be added to implement the Aquifer and Greenway Program.